2019 - who are we?

 Susan Dennison – Principal

 Kia Ora, I began here as principal in 2006.
-I am married to John, and we have 3 children at St Peter’s College Louise (Year 13), Tom (Year 11), and Albert (Year 9).
+I am married to John, and we have 2 children at St Peter’s College Tom in Year 12 and Albert in Year 10.
+Our oldest, Louise, is studying Environmental Science at Canterbury University.
 We spend weekends on family adventures, often on our bikes or at football.
 All 3 have played football for the Gore Junior Wanderers club.
-This year I am the club president again.
+We enjoy being involved with the club.

 I studied at Otago University and graduated with a Bachelor of Arts, a Bachelor of Education, and a Diploma of Teaching.
 I come from a teaching family as my Mum was a teacher and one of my sisters is.
 My teaching career started in Greymouth, then Christchurch, and then at Longford Intermediate and St Mary’s in Gore.

 My goals for our school are to find ways for all students to make accelerated learning progress, and for some this will mean looking at interesting ways for us to engage and motivate them.
 Engagement is where students have a real connection to their learning, can make the decisions, and know when they have had success.
 We often do that here through using the natural environment and the resources that we have around us.
 We also try and have a real variety of activities going on so that our learners have plenty to talk about.